moorepants/dissertation/systemidentification.rst

 The reasoning for these assumptions are:

-- Trail is difficult to measure and be certain about especially since the bicycle tire deforms and creates a variable shaped tire contact patch which depends on the tires properties, pressure, and the configuration of the bicycle.
+- Trail is difficult to measure and be certain about, especially since the bicycle tire deforms and creates a variable shaped tire contact patch which depends on the tires properties, pressure, and the configuration of the bicycle.
 The true trail is what is typically called pneumatic trail and gives the location in the tire patch at which the resultant contact force acts.
-- The front frame moments and products of inertia play a large role in the steer dynamics and I'm not as confident in the estimation of these due to the fact that our apparatus was more suited to the estimate the rear frame of the bicycle than the front.
+- The front frame moments and products of inertia play a large role in the steer dynamics and I'm not as confident in the estimation of these due to the fact that our apparatus was more suited to the estimate the inertial properties of the rear frame than the front.
 - The zero entries in the velocity dependent stiffness and damping matrices that correspond to the roll angle and rate are assumed to hold from first principles.